I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 18 Tracks / Run Time: 75:15

 CJSS was a Cincinnati, Ohio-based heavy metal band who weren't around long, but they still managed to leave a distinctive mark on the mid '80s metal scene.
 Best known for featuring guitar wizard David T. Chastain, CJSS released two well received studio albums in the same year—1986's World Gone Mad and Praise the Loud—before they abruptly split up.
-Chastain's own long-running band named after himself, fronted by the warrior-woman vocalist Leather Leone, went on to release a string of albums over the next two decades, and the pair of CJSS albums went on to attain cult status among shred-guitar aficionados and underground metal fans.
+Chastain's own long-running band named after himself, fronted by the warrior-woman vocalist Leather Leone, would release a string of albums over the next two decades, while the pair of CJSS albums attained cult status among shred-guitar aficionados and underground metal fans.

 In response to constant requests for a reissue of the CJSS material, Chastain re-released both albums on a single CD in 1999 via his own Leviathan Records label, under the new title 2-4-1 (get it?).